 This heater is equipped with an electronically lit pilot to light the main burner.
 The pilot is automatically lit each time there is a demand for heating the water.
 On initial start-up, it is recommended that the outer door be removed (leave inner door in place for safety) to determine if the pilot and main burner are operating properly.

-Once filled with water, it is necessary to plug the power cord in and slide the switch on the combination gas control (thermostat) to the "ON" position.
+Once filled with water, it is necessary to plug the power cord in and make sure the gas control switch is in the

+"ON" position.
 The blower will start and within seconds the pilot will light followed by the main burner.
 After the main burner ignites, replace the outer door.
 If no main burner flame is established, the gas control will go through three trials for ignition before going into a lock-out.
 A warning light will alert the user of this lock-out condition.
 If this happens, refer to "Troubleshooting Guide."